VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 	sudo sh install_bootScripts.sh

-Note: Don't forget to change the files path and the server's ip
+Note: Don't forget to change the files path and the server's ip.

 6 - Restart BeagleBone